localstack/docs/content/en/tutorials/s3-static-website-terraform/index.md

 ## Creating a static website

-To get started, we will create a simple static website using plain HTML.
-To create a static website to be deployed over S3, we need to create an index document, and a custom error document.
+We will create a simple static website using plain HTML to get started.
+To create a static website deployed over S3, we need to create an index document and a custom error document.
 We will name our index document `index.html` and our error document `error.html`.
 Optionally, you can create a folder called `assets` to store images and other assets.

-Let us create a directory named `s3-static-website-localstack` and create a sub-directory named `www` to store our static website files.
+Let us create a directory named `s3-static-website-localstack` and a sub-directory named `www` to store our static website files.
 If you don't have an `index.html` file, you can use the following code to create one inside the `www` directory:

 ```html
 <!DOCTYPE html>